MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostComponentHost.md

 This is a reverse navigation property.
 When navigating to components from a host, this should be assumed to be a return reference.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligenceHostComponentHost](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostComponentHost?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)